httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 ## ETags

-The field value of the ETag header field can be mapped into the SF-ETag Structured Field by representing the entity-tag as a String, and the weakness flag as a Boolean "W" parameter on it, where true indicates that the entity-tag is weak; if 0 or unset, the entity-tag is strong.
+The field value of the ETag header field can be mapped into the SF-ETag Structured Field by representing the entity-tag as a String, and the weakness flag as a Boolean "w" parameter on it, where true indicates that the entity-tag is weak; if 0 or unset, the entity-tag is strong.

 For example, this: